DSpace/RestContract/profiles.md

 * 201 Created - if the operation succeed
 * 401 Unauthorized - if you are not authenticated
 * 403 Forbidden - if you are not logged in with sufficient permissions
-* 409 Conflict - if for the specified eperson a profile already exists
-* 422 Unprocessable Entity - if the specified eperson does not exist
+* 422 Unprocessable Entity - if the specified eperson does not exist or if for the specified eperson a profile already exists

 In case of response with status 201 the endpoint returns the newly created resource, while in case of 409 it returns the resource that generated the conflict.